Enriching POI Data with Real-Time Demographics

 self.flush_interval = flush_interval

-self.buffer: Dict[str, List[dict]] = defaultdict(list)
+self.buffer: dict[str, list[dict]] = defaultdict(list)

-self._semaphore = asyncio.Semaphore(10)
+self._semaphore = asyncio.Semaphore(max_concurrency)

-self._flush_tasks: Dict[str, asyncio.Task] = {}
+self._flush_tasks: dict[str, asyncio.Task] = {}

-def _resolve_partition(self, lat: float, lon: float) -> str:
+def _partition(self, lat: float, lon: float) -> str:

 return h3.latlng_to_cell(lat, lon, self.h3_resolution)

-async def ingest_payload(self, poi_id: str, lat: float, lon: float, demographics: dict) -> None:
+async def ingest(self, poi_id: str, lat: float, lon: float,

-partition = self._resolve_partition(lat, lon)
+cell = self._partition(lat, lon)

 "poi_id": poi_id,